plum-umd/webpage/README.md

 # [PLUM][plum-url] website config
-author: Kris Micinski, and Stevie Strickland
+author: Kris Micinski and Stevie Strickland

 To generate the site just run the following commands: